Elliott recalls crazy moments it took to make iconic videos

 “I was just doing these videos and … it wasn’t like I was doing them and trying to make a point for later down the line.
 I was just doing it,” she said.
 “A lot of people say, ‘Hey you should have gotten (this award) a long time ago and I realize that I’m a spiritual person and so I always say, ‘I’m on God’s time.’
 And so whenever God says it was time for me to have it is the correct time.”

-Elliott’s performance at the VMAs featured dancer and actress Alyson Stoner, who first gained fame as the young child who danced with skill in the “Work It” video.
+Elliott’s VMA performance also included the well-known hits “Lose Control” and “Get Ur Freak On,” as well as “Throw It Back,” the first single from her new EP “Iconology,” released last week.
+Her performance also featured dancer and actress Alyson Stoner, who first gained fame as the young child who danced with skill in the “Work It” video.

 “It’s been 17 years since we shot that video,” Elliott said.
 “I couldn’t have done it without (Alyson).
 I was like, ‘I’ve got to have Alyson in here because everywhere I went since then people have always been like, ‘What happened to that little girl that used to be in your ‘Work It’ video?'”